EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 17. After you are finished, give your profile a name in the top right and save it as a new profile
 18. To select this profile, open the controller menu, select the profile name in the drop-down menu and click `Load`

 **Note:** Different games have different preferences for Nunchuk and Motionplus support.
-Under the `General and Options` tab, you may uncheck `Attach MotionPlus` and select the appropriate extension in the drop-down menu and create a new profile for each circumstance.
+Under the `General and Options` tab, you may uncheck `Attach MotionPlus` and select the appropriate extension in the drop-down menu.
+Be sue to create and save a new profile for each circumstance to quickly load the different profiles as needed.

 #### Game Mode